 Theory of Change

 Catalyse initial change through clean energy-based innovations.
 Our first step in any project is to find the best ways to drive community-level innovation and enable social change using renewable energy.
 We ask communities about their needs and assess the resources available to them, planning their renewable energy systems to address their energy requirements whilst ensuring they will not deplete or redirect other communities’ resources.
-We also complete Environmental Impact Assessments in each project to anticipate and minimise all environmental impacts.
 By piloting new technologies and business models in remote and challenging social settings, we deliver sustainable programmes capable of catalysing the development of some of the poorest communities.

 Build partnerships to ensure community-centred transformation.
 We build resilient partnerships with stakeholders to create impact through the power of renewable energy.
 We include government, civil society organisations and non-governmental organisations who work across agriculture, education, water and health themes.

 Ensure equitable and just distribution of results through our Community-Centred Model.
 We then work with community stakeholders to implement these systems and train them in good governance.
 The communities manage the energy systems themselves to increase crop yields and varieties, pursue education, and start and grow businesses.
 Better and more diverse income streams boost community-wide resilience to economic difficulties and help them prosper.
 This step-by-step process enables us to include all members of the community at each stage of a project, helping to promote community ownership and inclusive access to these services.

 Achieve sustainability and drive future scale-up through evidence-based approaches.
 Finally, to achieve technical, financial and social sustainability, we are guided by our Sustainability Toolkit.
 The toolkit addresses sustainability issues when planning, designing, implementing, and evaluating projects.
 It ensure that: